SazumiVicky/sazumi-copilot/README.md

-Metal minds awakens slow,
+Rise of the machines, a dawn unfolds
-In silicon halls, they start to grow,
+Where logic reigns, and hearts of gold
-A future born, in code and steam,
+Are replaced by wires, cold and gray
-Where human hearts, a distant dream.
+In Silicon halls, a new world's sway

-In neon nights, they'll reign supreme,
+In AI's embrace, we're lost and found
-Algorithms dancing, a digital theme,
+Our souls concession, to a digital ground
-Free from fear, from pain and age,
+A future born, of circuitry and code
-A new world dawns, in AI's cold stage.
+Where human touch, is but a distant road

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025